mario872/sentralify/README.md

  - Notices
  - Calendar
  - Classes
+ - Student Details such as name, student id etc.

 A quick sample to feed your coding addicted brain, so you can get started quickly: